fscheck/FsCheck/README.md

 ### Contributing ###

 Pull requests very welcome!

 Check out the issues marked up-for-grabs if you need any inspiration.

+It's very rare that we reject PRs.
+Generally, if you intend to make a bigger change, it's better to open an issue first to discuss.

+## Building ###

 Checkout the project and run build.cmd on Windows or build.sh on Linux/OSX.
-That should pull in all the dependencies, build, run the tests and generate the documentation.
+That should pull in all the dependencies, build and run the tests.

 Then, open FsCheck.sln in Visual Studio on Windows or FsCheck-mono.sln on Linux/OSX in and start coding or writing documentation.